Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

 ## TODO

 - Revisit fresh insall: get migrate-only working
+- Test with non-custom partitions, but then replace xfs with btrfs
 - TODO better name for @_old?
 Or maybe keep name for easy walkthrough, and use a dated name for scripts.
 - Create scripts, insert into rd as per rob86.com/rpi-luks instructions
 - Automate mmcblk0p4.
 Test on install that uses mmcblk0p3 (no swap), maybe also sda (USB)
+- Test with @home and @root fs setup?
+- Test with Ubuntu Server (non-minimized)
+- Test with Ubuntu Desktop